Secure Cooperative Regenerating Codes for Distributed Storage Systems: Secure MSCR Codes

 \subsection{Upper bound on the secure file size}

-At MSCR point, the nodes have minimum possible storage, i.e., $\alpha=\frac{{\mathcal{M}}}{k}$.
-Using the cut-set analysis given in the previous section, one can obtain that the minimum repair bandwidth can be attained with $\beta=\beta'=\frac{\alpha}{d-k+t}=\frac{{\mathcal{M}}}{k(d-k+t)}$.
+At the MSCR point, nodes have minimum possible storage, i.e., $\alpha=\frac{{\mathcal{M}}}{k}$.
+Using the cut-set analysis given in Section~\ref{sec:sys_model}, one can obtain that the minimum repair bandwidth can be attained with $\beta=\beta'=\frac{\alpha}{d-k+t}=\frac{{\mathcal{M}}}{k(d-k+t)}$.
 (See also~\cite{Kermarrec:Repairing11,Oggier:Coding12}.)
-At MSCR, therefore the downloaded data can be larger than the data stored in the nodes.
-Thus, for secrecy constraints, we consider two eavesdropper types: storage-only eavesdroppers ($\Ec_1$) and storage-and-download eavesdroppers ($\Ec_2$).
+Therefore, the amount of data downloaded during a node repair is larger than per node storage $\alpha$ at the MSCR point.
+Keeping this in mind, we consider two kinds of eavesdropped nodes for security constraints: storage-eavesdropped nodes ($\Ec_1$) and download-eavesdropped nodes ($\Ec_2$).
 Using the size of these sets we denote the eavesdropper setting with $(\ell_1,\ell_2)$ as introduced in Section~\ref{sec:sys_model}.
-Here, the eavesdroppers in $\Ec_2$ observe both the downloaded data from live nodes and from that of cooperation nodes.
-Similar to the secure file size bound analysis given in the previous section, we obtain the following bound.
+Here, for a node in $\Ec_2$, an eavesdropper observes both the data downloaded from live nodes and from cooperating nodes (other nodes in the same repair group).

+Similar to the analysis given in Section~\ref{subsec:mbcr_bound}, and utilizing Lemma~\ref{thm:SecureCutLemma}, we obtain the following bound on the secure file size at the MSCR point.